bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 ## Creating a file

-To make our rule more useful, we will update it to generate a file.
-We first need to declare the file and give it a name.
-In this example, we create a file with the same name as the target:
+To make your rule more useful, update it to generate a file.
+First, declare the file and give it a name.
+In this example, create a file with the same name as the target:

 ```python
 ctx.actions.declare_file(ctx.label.name)